faadias/ezdb/README.md

 Now, wait a minute, if I only want to change her age, why do I need to put all the other attributes in the JSON object?
 Because "update" considers the whole thing!
 If you do not specify the other attributes, they will be completely erased!
 Notice that they will not become "null", they will just disappear.

-We have learned that, ehen using update, it is mandatory to specify all the fields, including its primary key.
+We have learned that, when using update, it is mandatory to specify all the fields, including its primary key.
 So, in the case of our table "email", you would have to query it first in order to find out the generated primary key for a given record (or just save it somewhere in the "then" method after inserting it).

 In a later section, we will learn how to perform more clever updates.

+IMPORTANT: when executing "update", if the record does not exist in the table, it will be INSERTED there.

 ## Deleting a record